Legal services

 Important: once the Bill becomes law, further regulations from the Secretary of State will provide when the Act will come into effect.

-How can you apply for the licences?
+How can you apply for a tobacco and vape licence?

 Premises licences will be granted by the Local Authority so you will need to make an application to the Local Authority with jurisdiction over your premises.